 The real story?

-What happened in the background, is that the fraudster tried to make an online transaction on some website, which required a debit card number, expiry and CVV number.
-After that an OTP is required, which comes to registered mobile number.
-Note that the modus operandi might deviate a bit, but the point is same.
+What happened in the background, is that the fraudster tried to make an online transaction on some website, which required a debit card number, expiry, and CVV number.
+After that, an OTP is required, which comes to the registered mobile number.
+Note that the modus operandi might deviate a bit, but the point is the same.

 Hence, make sure you never share your card with anyone or share its details like CVV number of ATM pin.
 A lot of people do it in Restaurants and Petrol pumps.
 99.9% of times, nothing happens, but we are talking about that 0.1% times when things can get nasty.